riboseinc/jekyll-theme-open-project/README.md

 Note that, wherever a `[*_]repo_url` property is encountered, a sibling property `[*_]repo_branch` is supported.
+(This is new in 2.1.17, until that version branch “master” was used for all repositories.)

-If you reference repositories that don’t use branch name `main`, you must either:
+If you reference repositories that don’t use branch name “main”, you must either:

 - use a sibling `[*_]repo_branch` property to specify your custom branch name